-Minimising environmental impact is central to the entire project and we have made every effort to ensure that we leave the lightest possible environmental footprint at all times.
+Minimising environmental impact is central to our operations and we make every effort to ensure we leave the lightest possible environmental footprint at all times.

 As a result of the screening studies, it was concluded that the preferred development scenario for the Corrib field was a subsea system tied back to a processing terminal onshore.
 This method of development represents the best solution in terms of safety and the environment and is in line with the most up-to-date industry practice.